garykac/woven/docs/spell-list.md

 'Category: Eye Move

 If you have an Eye in the same location as another Eye (yours or someone else's), then you may move that other Eye 4 spaces.

+Reaction: When another Eye moves into the same space as one of your Eyes, you may immediately cast this spell.

 ### Deflect
 ```